overmane/WEB-My-Security-Log/My-Security-Log-3-OS-Command-Injection.md

 ## Personal Insights & Conclusions

 > **Author's Perspective:**
-> OS command injection занимательный тип vulnerabilities. Методы "простукивания" схожи с другими типами уязвимостей, такими как SQLi, при этом OS command injection выглядит одновременно и опаснее, и менее правдоподобно в реальном продакшене. Кто будет делать input напрямую в bash? Я бы не стал.
+> OS command injection is a fascinating class of vulnerabilities.
+The "probing" methods are quite similar to other vulnerability types like SQLi; however, OS command injection feels both more dangerous and less plausible in a real-world production environment.
+Who would actually pass user input directly into bash?
+I certainly wouldn't.

 ---